A note to school districts which choose to take "Christmas" out of our American Schools:

 Christmas IS an AMERICAN holiday.
 It is a federally declared holiday - called "Christmas" in legislation and in national documents.
 11 times, executive orders have declared "Christmas" a national holiday.

-We respectfully ask that our school district carefully re-examine directives sent to schools, directives which lead to faulty policies like this.
-We also suggest that the great majority of families served by this district would call this time of year Christmas - not "winter festival" or some other diluted or abbreviated excuse for a party.
-Finally, we request that you clearly inform schools that it is fine to call this time of year in the United States of America what it is: Christmas.
+We are thankful to live in Texas where Christmas is still included in our curriculum and urge other states to carefully reexamine directives sent to schools, directives which lead to faulty policies that exclude Christmas and prohibit the uttering of the word, Christmas.
+We also suggest this time of year -- Christmas -- is not "winter festival" or some other diluted or abbreviated excuse for a party.
+Finally, we request that you clearly inform schools that it is legal and appropriate to call this time of year in the United States of America what it is: Christmas.